claytonandersoncode/Search/README.md

 # Search

-A project in CS50W, re-creating the front-end of Google Search, as well as the Image Search and Advanced Search features
+CS50W Project 0: Design a front-end for Google Search, Google Image Search, and Google Advanced Search

+Created with Bootstrap 4 and SASS